 Graffiti Tour

 A few tours advertise themselves as ‘Comuna 13 Graffiti Tours’ but they don’t just focus on the graffiti.
-In fact, they’re no different than the ‘standard’ Comuna 13 walking tours listed above.
+In fact, they’re no different than the ‘standard’ Comuna 13 walking tour option listed above.

 How to Get to Comuna 13 Medellín